 Need to bring Fido?
 Make sure pets are allowed.
 Have small children?
 Ask about baby gates for the stairs.
 Vacationing with an older family member who isn't very mobile?
 Try to find a property without many steps.
 Plan on having cookouts?
 Ask if the grill is in good shape.
 Get the details in writing and bring them with you to be sure everything is as promised.
 Also, be sure you have the name and phone number of someone you can call if anything goes wrong during your stay.

 Wait It Out

 In the most popular vacation destinations, supply outweighs demand.
 For this reason, the closer the high season gets, the more agents and owners are scrambling to fill houses.
-If you are flexible about your dates and amenities, you can find significant savings on your vacation rental by searching for last-minute vacation rental deals.
+If you are flexible about your dates and amenities, you can find significant savings on your vacation rental by searching at the last minute.
 Just don't get your heart set on a particular property and remember that this is a game of risk vs. reward.
-One good resource is LicketyTrip.com, which is dedicated solely to last-minute listings.
-Another option is OwnerDirect.com, which has a last-minute deals section.